 A few years ago I read an article on the positives of Github streaks which stuck with me.
-After softly pushing myself to follow this advice with only limited success, I decided to up the steaks with a bit of loss aversion as motivation.
+After gently encouraging myself to follow this advice with only limited success, I decided to raise the stakes with a bit of loss aversion as motivation.

 Github commit heatmap